blonestar/wp-theme-vite-tailwind/readme.md

 <img src="assets/img/hello-world.jpg" width="100%">

-Note: Tailwind JIT is currently experimental and it will be integrated into Tailwind soon, will update the theme accordinaly.
+*Note: Tailwind JIT is currently experimental and it will be integrated into Tailwind soon, will update the theme accordinaly*

 ## Installation